 If you are looking to simply relax by the campsite, park rangers lead evening programs at the communal campfire Thursdays through Saturdays and Junior Ranger activities (for the little ones) Friday through Sunday.
 Posting for events should be found at the campground's bulletin board.

-Note: RVs and trailers are not permitted at White River Campground.
+Note: White River Campground accommodates RVs up to 27 feet and trailers up to 18 feet.
+The campground has no dump station.
 The campground is typically open late June through the end of September, but dates change based on snowpack and road conditions.
 For more information on the campground's schedule and the ranger-led programs, stop by the White River Wilderness Information Center at the White River Entrance, or call 360.569.6030.
 Further details can be found online at the National Park Service.